 Sometimes writing can take us to darker places than we might like.
 Monitor your emotions as you write and only continue for as long as you feel comfortable.
 If you do experience some uncomfortable emotions then come back out of them again by finishing on a positive – either with an uplifting piece of writing or another self-care activity.

 Trust the process

 There may be days when you feel as though writing is a struggle, but these can end up being the times when you have the most fun.
 I urge you to trust the writing process and see it through.

 So, what next?

-Or try one of these 3 quick creative writing activities to get you started on your writing for relaxation journey.
+Or take a look at the activities and tips in my Write to Relax series to get started on your writing for relaxation journey.